DECAF/standard-version/README.md

 # decaf/standard-version

-This is a PHP port of https://github.com/conventional-changelog/standard-version
+This is a simple PHP port of https://github.com/conventional-changelog/standard-version

 ## Installation